-The Fellowships Advising Office supports exceptional Boise State students and recent alumni in applying for competitive, merit-based (inter)national fellowships.
+The Fellowships Advising Office supports Boise State students and recent alumni in applying for competitive, merit-based (inter)national fellowships and scholarships.
 Fellowship advisors provide information on available programs, advise students through their individual application processes, and serve as campus representatives for all awards that require university endorsement, such as Fulbright, Truman, Marshall, and Rhodes scholarships.

 - graduate study in a specific field